sshalem/Spring-Boot/04-Exception-Handling/README.md

 ### _Controller w/o try/catch clause_

+we can see that our controoler is w/o any try/catch clause

 ```java
 /**
  * Since I have AppExceptionsHandler who handles all Exceptions for my Rest API